Basic AI prompt cheat sheet for everyday business tasks

 Analyze/Review [content] focusing specifically on [aspects].

-Instead of “Review this sales call,” try:
+Ignore or exclude [irrelevant aspects].Real-world application: instead of “Review this sales call,” try:

-“Review this sales call transcript focusing only on objection handling techniques and missed opportunities.
-Ignore discussion of pricing and technical specifications.”
+Review this sales call transcript focusing only on objection handling techniques and missed opportunities.
+Ignore discussion of pricing and technical specifications.Technique 3: Content Series

-What it is: Getting continuous, related outputs without repeating the full request each time
+What it is: getting continuous, related outputs without repeating the full request each time.

-Business Impact: Save time by generating variations without repetitive prompting
+Business impact: save time by generating variations without repetitive prompting.

 How to use it: